“My Sweet Lord”

 After years of giving and receiving spiritual direction, it has become clear to me that most people’s image of God is initially a compilation of the people in their lives.
 If our parents and teachers were cold and withdrawn, we will assume that God is cold and withdrawn too.
 No conscious person wants to believe in a God like that.
 For example, if you believe that God is judgmental you will act like he’s judgmental: You will then spend much of your life submitting to a judgmental God, or angrily reacting against it.
 You may have realized that when a person is judgmental they are also punitive?

 Most childhood conditioning leaves a person with empty limited religious concepts of God.
 Meanwhile, Jesus and all of the enlightened masters came to invite us into an infinite and eternal flow of authentic love.
-Without an inner experience of God, much of religion is largely childhood conditioning; it is often childish and fear based.
-As Sri Bhagavan says, “[With God] you can be very free because you are not judged.”
+Without an inner experience of God, much of religion is largely childhood conditioning; it is often childish and fear-based.
+I assure you from personal experience that with God you can be free because you are not judged.
 A problem arises when you believe that the divine is a harsh tyrant who strikes you down if you are authentic.
-As spiritual seekers, our aspiration, is to grow toward a mature faith that includes an inner experience we can trust (otherwise you can’t have discernment).
+As spiritual seekers, our aspiration is to grow toward a mature faith that includes an inner experience we can trust (otherwise you can’t have discernment).
 A childish God creates childish people.
 A mature God creates mature people.

 So, what is the true nature of the divine?